sfgit/one-D_pong/README.md

 # One D Pong
 One dimensional pong board &amp; source code (made using Autodesk EAGLE 9.2)

-This handheld version of One D pong was inspired by One D pong that appears ages ago in Hackaday.
-The source code here supports both one-player and two-player versions.
+This handheld version of One D pong was inspired by One D pong that a friend built for a Hackaday event ages ago.
+The source code here (new) supports both one-player and two-player versions.
 The files were designed in EAGLE.
 To get the firmware programmed:

 1)  Plug in your OTS Arduino Uno and setup as a programmer by loading the Arduino as ISP project and programming it.
 2)  Next up, install a library to support programming ATMEGA 328P (there are MANY)...A few I use are: